Exploring $\rm Mg^{2+}$ and $\rm Ca^{2+}$ Conductors Via Solid-State Metathesis Reactions: Methods

 \subsection{Morphological and physicochemical characterisation}

-High-resolution scanning TEM (STEM) imaging was executed utilising a JEOL JEM-ARM200F, equipped with a CEOS CESCOR STEM Cs corrector (spherical aberration corrector), under an acceleration voltage set at 200 kV. \red {STEM images for $\rm CaMg_2TeO_6, Ca_2MgTeO_6$ (\textbf{Figure {\ref {Figure_3}}}) and $\rm Ca_{1.5}Ni_2SbO_6$ (\textbf{Figure {\ref {Figure_4}}}) were acquired using a JEM-ARM200F (NEOARM), equipped with a CEOS ASCOR Cs corrector.} Details pertaining to the sample preparation, are as detailed in ref.\citenum{masese2022honeycomb}.
+The chemical composition of the compounds attained via metathesis reactions were analysed by a scanning electron microscope ($\rm JSM$-$\rm 6510LA$) carried out using the energy dispersive X-ray ($\rm EDX$) imaging function.
+Stoichiometry quantifications, particularly of Ca-based compounds, were precisely determined by inductively coupled plasma mass spectrometry ($\rm ICP$-$\rm MS$).
+High-resolution scanning $\rm TEM$ ($\rm STEM$) imaging was executed utilising a $\rm JEOL$ $\rm JEM$-$\rm ARM200F$, equipped with a $\rm CEOS$ $\rm CESCOR$ $\rm STEM$ $\rm Cs$ corrector (spherical aberration corrector), under an acceleration voltage set at 200 kV. $\rm STEM$ images for $\rm CaMg_2TeO_6$, $\rm Ca_2MgTeO_6$ (\textbf{Figure {\ref {Figure 6}}}) and $\rm Ca_{1.5}Ni_2SbO_6$ (\textbf{Figure {\ref {Figure 8}}}) were acquired using a $\rm JEM$-$\rm ARM200F$ ($\rm NEOARM$), equipped with a $\rm CEOS$ $\rm ASCOR$ $\rm Cs$ corrector.
+Details pertaining to the sample preparation, are as detailed in ref.\citenum{masese2022honeycomb}.
 Electron microscopy measurements were systematically performed along various zone axes, specifically [100], [110], and [310] zone axes.